-The waiver in the Terms of Service by The Center VR is an extensive permission form that goes into great detail, including age-appropriate content and other privacy and respect issues, highlighted from an older version of their form:
+The waiver in the Terms of Service by The Center VR is an extensive form that goes into great detail, including age-appropriate content and other privacy and respect issues, highlighted from an older version of their form:

 To enter Virtual Reality you must wear a headset which will totally block your view of your real location, and headphones that will prevent you from hearing the outside world.
 You will communicate with your party and our team members through the built-in communications system.
 In the event of a fire alarm, the system will shut down immediately.
 If this happens, you should remove the headset and take instructions from our team members.

 Your view of the virtual world can be shown on monitors in our centres, or not if you request that.
 Our team members can always see this view.
 Some multiplayer experiences will allow you to see, and be seen, by people online from anywhere in the real world in virtual reality, so please be mindful of your actions and language, respecting other children and adults who may be in the virtual world with you.

 Many titles have an age rating or suggestion.
 Players will be able to choose any title.
 It is the players (or players guardian if under 18) responsibility to check the selected games are appropriate.
 The Centre VR system includes features to help display appropriate titles for the age of players, including filters on our web site, but this can only work when a player selects or provides their correct age.